openai/chatgpt-retrieval-plugin/docs/providers/searchium/setup.md

 **The actual minimum dataset size should be at least 4,001.**

 **Searchium cloud platform**
-To start using our client, you need to [sign up at searchium.ai](https://app.searchium.ai/signup).
+To start using our client, [sign up at searchium.ai](https://app.searchium.ai/signup).
-You can use the free tier for a few hours.
+A free tier is available.
-Afterward, you can retrieve your `SEARCHIUM_INSTANCE_ID` and `SEARCHIUM_CLIENT_API_URL` in your account.
+Afterward, you can retrieve your `SEARCHIUM_INSTANCE_ID` and `SEARCHIUM_CLIENT_API_URL` from your account:
+ * Sign in -> Skip for now -> Skip for now again
+ * API settings -> Create instance -> Launch Instance.

 Read more details on [searchium.ai](https://searchium.ai/).

 ```python